Ramparts (magazine): Decline

 Despite its impressive circulation figures, high production and promotional costs made Ramparts operate at a heavy financial loss during the last years of the 1960s, with its operating deficit topping $500,000 a year in both 1967 and 1968.
 Bankruptcy and a temporary cessation of production followed.
 The magazine's temporary shift to a biweekly format and an expensive trip to cover the 1968 Democratic National Convention led to financial instability, as did a drop in subscriptions.
 With a reduced budget and a smaller staff, Ramparts continued publication.

-In 1970, Ramparts contributor Susan Lydon wrote "The Politics of Orgasm".
+In 1970, contributor Susan Lydon wrote "Understanding Orgasm", published in Ramparts as "The Politics of Orgasm".
 The male editorial board first laughed at Lydon's proposed article, but she persisted.
 Upon publication, the article sparked widespread discussion of the fake orgasm, and it was later brought into the scholarly literature about women's sexuality.
 Ramparts editor Robert Scheer acknowledged "The Politics of Orgasm" as "one of our great articles."

-In June 1972, the magazine printed the wiring schematics necessary to create a mute box (a variant of the blue box).
-All sold issues were recalled or seized from newsstands by police and officials of Pacific Bell, causing financial loss to the magazine.
-The magazine ceased operations for good in 1975.
+In June 1972, the magazine printed the wiring schematics necessary to create a mute box, to block charges to the calling party, a variant of the blue box.
+Most of the 50,000 subscribers received copies, however, 90,000 newsstand-destined copies were coerced by operatives of Pacific Bell from distributors under threat of California penal code, section 502.7, avoiding a judicial delay, but causing financial losses to the magazine.

+In August 1975, the magazine published its final issue.

 Legacy

 Several former staffers went on to found their own magazines.
-Jann Wenner and Ralph J. Gleason founded Rolling Stone in 1967.
+Jann Wenner and Ralph J. Gleason founded Rolling Stone in 1967, when Sunday Ramparts folded.
 Adam Hochschild, Richard Parker, and Paul Jacobs created Mother Jones in 1976.
 At Scanlan's Monthly, editor Warren Hinckle paired Hunter S. Thompson and illustrator Ralph Steadman for what is widely regarded as the first example of Gonzo journalism.
 Robert Scheer later became a featured columnist in the Los Angeles Times, edited the Truthdig website, and appeared on the NPR program Left, Right and Center.
 Another Ramparts editor, James Ridgeway, was a senior correspondent in the Washington, D.C. bureau of Mother Jones.

 James F. Colaianni later represented the radical Catholic perspective with the books Married Priests & Married Nuns and The Catholic Left.
 Three editors, David Horowitz, Sol Stern and Peter Collier, later denounced the left and became critics of liberal progressivism.
 For a brief time, the magazine's Washington correspondent was Brit Hume, now working for Fox News.
 Former correspondent Eldridge Cleaver would continue his advocacy of black nationalism until his return to America from exile; from then on, Cleaver identified himself as a conservative Republican and Mormon.
 Sandra Levinson became a co-founder and executive director of the Center for Cuban Studies, and the founder and curator of the Cuban Art Space gallery.

+Contributors

+Notable contributors include: Noam Chomsky, Seymour Hersh, Bobby Seale, Tom Hayden, Angela Davis, Susan Sontag, William Greider, Jonathan Kozol, Christopher Hitchens (as Matthew Blaire), Brit Hume, and Reese Erlich.